murtyjones/purdy/README.md

 ## How to run Purdy

-Most of the work on purdy is being done through `examples/playground/src/main.rs`.
+Most of the work on Purdy is being done through `examples/playground/src/main.rs`.
 As concepts are solidified there, they are then moved over to the core library in `crates`.

 `examples/playground` attempts to render `pdfs/sample-no-xref-entries/sample-no-xref-entries.pdf`, which has some text on pages one and two, and has some shapes on page 2.
 Right now, only the shapes are rendered.